mkqueentravel/queens-travel-agency-llc/terms-and-conditions.md

 <br>
 <br>

-The following Terms and Conditions (“Terms”) govern your (“you”, “your”, or “Client”) relationship with *Queen's Travel Agency LLC* (“we,” “us,” “our,” or “Agency”) and outline the obligations and expectations for both parties.
+The following Terms and Conditions (“Terms”) govern your (“you”, “your”, or “Client”) relationship with *Queen's Travel Agency LLC* (“we”, “us”, “our”, or “Agency”) and outline the obligations and expectations for both parties.

-Please read these Terms carefully before booking any services.
+Please read these Terms carefully before booking any services with us.

 <br>